Currently viewing: Directors' report | Next: Independent auditor's report

 Ceramic Industries (Pty) Ltd ("Ceramic")

-With effect from 2 October 2017, the Group holds a 95,47% stake in Ceramic, its largest supplier of tiles, sanitaryware and baths.
-Ceramic delivers tactical advantages in supporting the Group's growth programme serving to enable consistent supply of local high quality, affordable products.
-This business contributed R345 million (2017: R81 million) to Group profit for the full year.
+The Group holds a 95,47% stake in Ceramic, its largest supplier of tiles, sanitaryware and baths.
+Ceramic delivers tactical advantages by supporting the Group's growth programme through supply of local high-quality, affordable products.
+This business contributed R418 million (2018: R345 million) to Group profit for the full year.

-The Group holds an effective 71,54% strategic stake in this business (following the acquisition noted above), a national manufacturer of grout, adhesive and related products.
-Wide-ranging enhanced business processes and systems were implemented in the operation over the past year, delivering improved results.
-The business reported growth for the period, contributing R39 million (2017: R13,5 million) to Group profit for the full year.
+The Group holds an effective 71,54% strategic stake in this business, a national manufacturer of grout, paint, adhesive and related products.
+The business reported growth for the period, contributing R39 million (2018: R39 million) to Group profit for the full year.

-The responsibilities of the Group's directors are detailed in the Directors' approval.
+The responsibilities of the Group's directors are set out here.

 Earnings per share